Welcome to the online home of Schoenberg Guitars!

 Some Hints: The instrument detail has been enhanced, allowing us to better organize the Features|Description|Specs and to add higher resolution Photos, Audio & Video clips, as well.
 (Click on any instrument photo to Zoom!)
 You can now Bookmark a single instrument detail page (using your favorite browser).
 Check out the "Brand Name" menu item to find instruments by your favorite luthier.
 Or you can simply enter keywords like Vintage Guitars or Vintage Mandolins into the Search Bar.

 Thanks for dropping by!!

 P.S.
 We've always loved showing the Schoenberg guitars at the Healdsburg Guitar Festival.
-Though the festival will no longer be held here is our 2013 HGF handout describing our hand-built Schoenberg guitars:
+Though the festival will no longer be held we still have our 2013 HGF handout describing the hand-built Schoenberg guitars:

 Download Pamphlet (pdf, 10MB)